 4. Global Warming and the Tipping Points

 The Anthropocene is strongly linked to the concept of human-induced global warming.
 We are all aware of the melting ice caps and rising sea levels.
-Hence, supporters of the Anthropocene strongly believe humans to be the main cause.
+Hence, supporters of the theory strongly believe humans to be the main cause.
 The worsening state of the Earth’s environment is often regarded as a major symptom of the reality of the Anthropocene.
 A few years ago, a team of researchers made a list of the most important “tipping points” on Earth, representing certain areas as “vital organs of the planet”.
 The tipping points include boreal forests, the Amazon Rainforest, and the Greenland Ice Sheet.
 If these areas are pushed over the edge, the entire planet will be irreversibly affected.

 5. The Sixth Major Extinction